Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: ISPH equations

-with $\rho^0_a=\sum_b m_b \kernel$, and $\Omega_a$ is given in the \ref{subsec:Appendix}.
-We have introduced a parameter, $0\leq\sigma\leq 1$,~which allows to choose between the pure Lagrangian scheme developed in the \ref{sec:Appendix} ($\sigma=0$) and a progressive deviation of it, which totally suppresses the tensile instability when $\sigma\to 1$ (see Section \ref{subsec:sigma} for more details).
+with $\rho^0_a=\sum_b m_b \kernel$, and $\Omega_{a,b}$ is given in Appendix~\ref{sec:Appendix}.
+We introduced a parameter, $0\leq\sigma\leq 1$,~which allows us to choose between the pure Lagrangian scheme developed in the Appendix~\ref{sec:Appendix} ($\sigma=0$) and a progressive deviation of it, which suppresses the tensile instability when $\sigma\to 1$ (see Section \ref{subsec:sigma} for more details on $\sigma$).
 Moreover,

-being $c_{ij,a}$ the coefficients of the inverse matrix in the IA given by Eq.~(\ref{matrix}), and $d$ is the number of dimensions.
+with $c_{ij,a}$ as the coefficients of the inverse matrix in the IA given by Eq.~(\ref{matrix}), and $d$ as the number of dimensions.
 Any expression of standard SPH can indeed made compatible with the IA by taking the kernel derivative as \citep{cabezon2012}: